explosion/spacy-transformers/README.md

 Register the
 [custom extension attributes](https://spacy.io/usage/processing-pipelines#custom-components-attributes)
 on the `Doc`, `Span` and `Token` objects.
 If the extensions have already been registered, spaCy will raise an error.
-The following extensions will be set:
+[See here](#extension-attributes) for the extension attributes that will be set.
+You shouldn't have to call this method yourself – it already runs when you import the package.

 #### <kbd>method</kbd> `PyTT_Language.make_doc`